This newsletter is also available on the website: www.sfhg.org.uk/sussexlink.html

 • Or maybe you have archiving or librarianship expertise which might benefit the SFHG Library at this time?

 Despite what Sussex Family Historian said, the SFHG Library will not be open on Saturday 20 December.

 December’s SFH will give full details of the Christmas and New Year closure period.

 You are reading SussexLink, an electronic newsletter published by the Sussex Family History Group.

-The next Sussex Family Historian will be the March issue.
-The latest date for submissions is 1 February.
+The next Sussex Family Historian is the December issue.
+The latest date for submissions is 1 November.

 The next SussexLink is due in January.
 News items and your feedback are welcomed.